Rudolf Falb

-Rudolf Falb (born 14 April 1838 in Obdach (Styria, Austrian Empire; died 29 September 1903 in Schöneberg, German Empire) was an Austrian popularizer of natural history who concerned himself with earthquakes, meteorology, astronomy and also with evolutionary linguistics.
-He developed the lunisolar flood hypothesis of earthquakes and volcanism, based on the concept of subterranean lava tides, which the academic community thoroughly refuted even during his lifetime; nevertheless he attained considerable popularity through apparently correct predictions of several seismic events.
+Rudolf Falb (14 April 1838, Obdach (Styria, Austrian Empire – 29 September 1903, Schöneberg, German Empire) was an Austrian popularizer of natural history who concerned himself with earthquakes, meteorology, astronomy and also with evolutionary linguistics.
+He developed the lunisolar flood hypothesis of earthquakes and volcanism, based on the concept of subterranean lava tides, which the academic community thoroughly refuted even during his lifetime; nevertheless he attained considerable popularity through apparently correct predictions of several seismic events and through numerous failed predictions including the end of the world through the collision of Biela's Comet.
 Falb's lasting legacy is that he popularized the concept of extraterrestrial influences of geophysical phenomena, even though his concepts regarding the origins of earthquakes were wrong.

 Priest and teacher

-Falb, a miller's son, attended school at St. Lambrecht's Abbey and then studied theology at the University of Graz.
+Falb was born in Obdachegg parish of Obdach.
+His father Franz Falb was a miner turned miller, the owner of the Stübler Mill married to Maria née Weer.
+Following the early death of his father, he was sponsored by a local school teacher to attend school at the Benedictine monk-run Saint Lambert's Abbey and then studied theology at the University of Graz.
 He was ordained as a Catholic priest in 1862 and briefly served as a chaplain in Kainach bei Voitsberg and then in pastoral care.
 However he soon became a teacher for religion and German language at the merchants' academy in Graz where Peter Rosegger was one of his pupils.
+Rosegger was particularly captivated by Falb's lectures on the skies and the stars in 1865–66.
+Falb and Adalbert Svoboda were major influences on Rosegger's life even after his school days.
 Falb became estranged from Catholicism during this time, renouncing his priesthood in 1866.
-(He converted to Protestantism in 1872).
+From 1868 he began to give public lectures on astronomy.
+He converted to Protestantism in 1872.